 The World Confederation for Physical Therapy (WCPT) advocates that direct access to physical therapy and patient/client self-referral will allow service users to meet their physical therapy goals.
-Physical therapy professional entry-level education prepares physical therapists to be first contact autonomous practitioners, able to assess/examine, evaluate, diagnose, treat/intervene, evaluate outcomes and discharge patients/clients without referral from another health professional (eg medical practitioner) or other third party.
-Further, WCPT advocates for service developments and delivery models that allow patients/clients improved access to physical therapy services through the ability to refer themselves directly to a physical therapist.
+Physical therapy professional entry-level education prepares physical therapists to be first contact autonomous practitioners, able to examine/assess, evaluate, diagnose, prognose, intervene/treat, determine outcomes and discharge patients/clients without referral from another health professional (eg medical practitioner) or other third party.
+1 Further, WCPT advocates for service developments and delivery models that allow patients/clients improved access to physical therapy services through the ability to refer themselves directly to a physical therapist.

-WCPT advocates for the right of users of physical therapy services to self-refer to services if they so desire and believes that this right promotes the autonomy of users of physical therapy services and enables fair and equitable access to such services.
+WCPT advocates for the right of those seeking physical therapy services to self-refer to a physical therapist if they so desire and believes that this right promotes the autonomy of users of physical therapy services and enables fair and equitable access to such services.

 WCPT advocates for health insurance reimbursement models that do not require the referral of a medical practitioner before a patient/client may seek the services of a physical therapist.

 WCPT encourages member organisations to: